Reverend Anthony Boakye: Late Pastor's Family Apologises to His Widow Two Years After His Burial

 Reverend Anthony Boakye, Reverend Anthony Boakye's wife, Reverend Anthony Boakye's death, Reverend Anthony Boakye's family, Reverend Mrs Margaret Boakye, Reverend Anthony Boakye's burial

-Reverend Anthony Boakye's family apologises to his widow, Margaret Boakye, over their long feud two years after his burial.
+Reverend Anthony Boakye's family apologises to his widow, Margaret Boakye, over their feud two years after his burial.
 Photo source: Resurrection Faith Yaa Asantewaa, Gossips24 TV

 Source: Facebook